-Robert J. Coury.
 Robert J. Coury is the Chairman of Mylan N.V.
 Under his visionary leadership, Mylan has transformed from the third largest generics pharmaceutical company in the U.S. into one of the largest pharmaceutical companies in the world in terms of revenue, earning spots on both the S&P 500 and, prior to the Company's reincorporation outside of the U.S. in 2015, the Fortune 500.
-Mr. Coury first was elected to Mylan's

-Board in February 2002, having served since 1995 as a strategic advisor to the Company.
+Mr. Coury first was elected to Mylan's Board in February 2002, having served since 1995 as a strategic advisor to the Company.
 He became the Board's Vice Chairman shortly after his election and served as CEO from September 2002 until January 2012.
 He then served as Executive Chairman from 2012 until he became Chairman in June 2016.

 Since 2007, Mr. Coury has led Mylan through a series of transactions totaling approximately \$25 billion, which transformed Mylan into a global powerhouse within the highly competitive pharmaceutical industry, with a global workforce of approximately 35,000 that markets products in more than 165 countries and territories.
 In 2007, Mylan purchased India-based Matrix Laboratories Limited, a major producer of active pharmaceutical ingredients, and the generics and specialty pharmaceuticals business of Europe-based Merck KGaA.
 Subsequent acquisitions under Mr. Coury's leadership further expanded Mylan into new therapeutic categories and greatly enhanced its geographic and commercial footprint.
-In 2010, Mylan acquired Bioniche Pharma ("Bioniche"), a global injectables business in Ireland; in 2013, Mylan acquired India-based Agila Specialties, a global injectables company; and in 2015, Mylan acquired the EPD Business and Famy Care Ltd.'s women's healthcare businesses.
-More recently, Mylan acquired Meda AB (publ.) ("Meda"), a leading international specialty pharmaceutical company that sells prescription and over-the-counter products and the non-sterile, topicals-focused business of Renaissance Acquisition Holdings, LLC.
+In 2010, Mylan acquired Bioniche Pharma ("Bioniche"), a global injectables business in Ireland; in 2013, Mylan acquired India-based Agila Specialties, a global injectables company; and in 2015, Mylan acquired Abbott Laboratories' non-U.S. developed markets specialty and branded generics business (the "EPD Business") and Famy Care Ltd.'s women's healthcare businesses.
+More recently, Mylan acquired Meda AB (publ.) ("Meda"), a leading international specialty pharmaceutical company that sells prescription and OTC products and the non-sterile, topicals-focused business of Renaissance Acquisition Holdings, LLC.